-The Rotary Club of New Albany has selected Diane Fischer, co-founder and president of L & D Mail Masters in New Albany, as its honoree for the 21st Annual Rotary Community Toast and Benefit Banquet.
-The banquet will be held on Friday, November 7 at Huber’s Orchard, Winery and Vineyards’ Plantation Hall.
+The Rotary Club of New Albany has selected Pat Harrison, local real estate professional and philanthropist, as its honoree for the 22nd Annual Rotary Community Toast and Benefit Banquet.
+The banquet will be held on Friday, November 6 at Huber’s Orchard, Winery and Vineyards’ Plantation Hall.

 Each year the Rotary Club of New Albany chooses an individual from the community who has made important contributions to the local area and exemplifies the true spirit of the Rotary motto, “Service Above Self.”

 “Pat’s dedication to this community is nearly unmatched by any other,” said Rotary Club of New Albany President Tyler Bliss.
 “Not only has she contributed substantially to the local economy through her entrepreneurial spirit, she has tirelessly volunteered, led, and given back to causes which have substantially strengthened our community.
 We can think of no one more deserving of this great honor.”

 Harrison started her career as a chemist for Brown Forman and then Paramount Foods after completing a degree in biology at Spalding University.
 In 1968 she realized her passion was real estate.
 She opened Harrison Realty in 1981 and worked hard to become the best real estate agent/broker possible.
 Later, she partnered with Re/Max to make sure she was able to offer the best to her clients.